alexbaryzhikov/triangulation/README.md

-Divide and conquer algorithm for finding Delaunay triangulation of a given set of 2d points.
+Divide and conquer algorithm for building Delaunay triangulation of a given set of 2d points.
-Work in progress.